Coolhouseman/spline-app-public-/replit.md

 ### Wallet System & Payment Processing
 - **Balance Management**: Tracks available funds, persisted in Supabase.
-- **BlinkPay Integration**: OAuth-based bank connection for enduring consent and direct debit payments.
-All BlinkPay operations are handled by Supabase Edge Functions.
-- **Payment Flow**: Users connect their bank via BlinkPay, authorize enduring consent, and then can make seamless split payments.
+- **Stripe Integration**: Users add a credit/debit card once for one-tap payments.
+Card details securely stored via Stripe.
+- **Payment Flow**:
+  1. Users add a payment card via Stripe Elements (hosted card-setup.html page)
+  2. Card is saved as a PaymentMethod for off-session charges
+  3. Split payments first deduct from wallet balance, then charge card for shortfall
+- **Database Fields**: `stripe_customer_id`, `stripe_payment_method_id`, `card_brand`, `card_last4` in wallets table
 - **Creator Wallet Credits**: When a participant pays their share, the creator's wallet is credited via the `credit_recipient_wallet` RPC function.
 The creator's own share (auto-marked as 'paid' at creation) is NOT credited to their wallet.
 - **Withdrawal Types**:
   - **Fast Transfer**: 2% fee INCLUDED in withdrawal amount (not added on top).
 User enters $14, fee of $0.28 is deducted, user receives $13.72 in bank.
 Fee stays with business as revenue.
   - **Normal Transfer**: Free, arrives in 3-5 business days.
 Standard bank transfer.
+- **Withdrawals**: Manual bank transfers - user provides bank account details for each withdrawal request.
+Admin processes withdrawals manually.
 - **Anti-Abuse Mechanism**:
   - 24-hour hold on deposited funds before withdrawal (earned funds from split payments can be withdrawn immediately)
   - Maximum 3 withdrawals per day
   - Prevents fund cycling/money laundering attempts
 - **Transaction Metadata**: Withdrawal transactions store type, fee amount, net amount (what user receives), estimated arrival, and status in a JSONB metadata field.
-- **BlinkPay Fee Absorption**: When users pay splits from their bank, BlinkPay charges 0.1% fee.
-This fee is absorbed by the company - the split creator receives the full amount shown in UI.
+- **Stripe Fees**: Stripe charges ~2.9% + 30c per transaction.
+This is absorbed by the company - the split creator receives the full amount shown in UI.

 ### Wallet Race Condition Protection (Atomic RPC Functions)
 All wallet balance changes use PostgreSQL RPC functions with `FOR UPDATE` row locks: